dennuguyen/comp3151/notes/concurrency.md

         // We have the following block in case both processes are in the while loop.
         // This avoids livelock.
-        if turn = 2 then     // If it's our turn. wantp = False;   // State that we don't want it. await turn = 1;  // Wait until other process has exited its critical section. wantp = True;    // State that we want it now. critical section
+        if turn = 2 then     // If it's their turn. wantp = False;   // State that we don't want it. await turn = 1;  // Wait until it's our turn. wantp = True;    // State that we want it now. critical section
     turn = 2;                // Their turn now.